What Katy Did: Plot summary

 12-year-old Katy Carr lives with her widowed father and her two brothers and three sisters in Burnet, a small Midwestern American town.
 Her father is a very busy doctor who works long hours; the children are mostly in the care of his sister Aunt Izzie, who is very particular and something of a scold.
 Bright, headstrong Katy can hardly avoid getting into mischief almost daily under these circumstances, but she is unfailingly remorseful afterward.
 She behaves somewhat kindly to the children and dreams of some day doing something "grand" with her life: painting famous pictures, saving the lives of drowning people, or leading a crusade on a white horse.
 She also wants to be "beautiful, of course, and good if I can."
 When her mother died four years earlier, she hoped Katy would be a little mother to her siblings: in practice, she is the kind of big sister who is sometimes impatient and cross with them but leads them into all sorts of exciting adventures.

 When Cousin Helen, an invalid, comes to visit, Katy is so enchanted by her beauty and kindness that on the day of Helen's departure she resolves to model herself on Helen ever afterward.
 The very next day, however, Katy wakes in an ill humor, quarrels with her aunt and pushes her little sister so hard that she falls down half a dozen steps.
 Afterward, sulky and miserable, Katy decides to try out the new swing in the woodshed although Aunt Izzie has forbidden it.
-Had Aunt Izzie actually explained that the swing was unsafe because one of the staples supporting it had cracked, "all would have been right," but she believes that children should unquestioningly obey their elders.
+Aunt Izzie, who is of the belief that children should unquestionably obey their elders, does not explain that the swing is unsafe as one of the staples supporting it had cracked.
 Katy swings as high as she can and then, as she tries to touch the roof with her toes, the staple gives way.
 She falls hard, bruising her spine.

 The lively Katy is now bedridden and suffering terrible pain and bitterness.
 Her room is dark, dreary, and cluttered with medicine bottles; when her siblings try to comfort her, she drives them away.
 However, a visit from Cousin Helen shows her that she must either learn to make the best of her situation or risk losing her family's love.
 Helen tells Katy that she is now a student in the "School of Pain" where she will learn lessons in patience, cheerfulness, hopefulness, neatness, and making the best of things.

 With Cousin Helen's help, Katy makes her room tidy and nice to visit and gradually all the children gravitate to it, coming in to see her whenever they can.
 She becomes the heart of the home, beloved by her family for her unfailing kindness and good cheer.
 After two years Aunt Izzie dies and Katy takes over the running of the household.
 At the end of four years, in a chapter called "At Last", she learns to walk again.

 The book includes several poems that the characters wrote.